josephsaffron/josephsaffron.github.io/content/post/2024-07-20-best-places-weve-found-to-eat-in-kw.md

 Pho Vietnam K&W for the most authentic Pho experience

+Pho Tran if you moved to where we live now

 Daldongnae korean bbq - not ayce, but it is more than you can eat! amazing value!

+Champa Kitchen for some Laoitian food

 **Fine(ish) dining**